-Personal Services, which includes salary and benefits amounting to \$3,218,833 in this proposed budget reflects an increase of \$702,518 over the amount budgeted for FY 2021-22.
+Personal Services, which includes salary and benefits amounting to \$3,514,682 in this proposed budget reflects an increase of \$252,135, over the amount budgeted for FY 2022-23.
 Included in personal services are the following:

-- A net increase of 3.35 FTE this includes a Grant Writer to add capacity to community and economic development services to better serve the membership.
-This also includes an Associate Transportation Planner, and some increases in current FTE to allow for succession planning for upcoming retirements. - A 5.3% cost-of-living adjustment (COLA) will be applied July 1, 2023.
-The Board has directed the staff to use the CPI-W for Seattle due to the elimination of the Portland index by the U.S. Bureau of Labor Statistics.
-The 5.3% COLA is the annualized adjustment for the second half of 2022.
-This adjustment helps COG to attract and retain highly competent staff. - The salary wage scale is being extended 4 steps from 11 to 15, and the first 3 steps will be retired.
+- A net increase of 1.95 FTE which includes an Associate Project Manager in Community Development, and some increases in current FTE to allow for succession planning for upcoming retirements. - A 6.33% cost-of-living adjustment (COLA) will be applied July 1, 2023.
+The Board has directed the staff to use the CPI-W for Seattle at the previous December 2022.
+This adjustment helps COG to attract and retain highly competent staff. - The salary wage scale has been extended 4 steps from 11 to 15, and the first 3 steps have been retired.
 The remaining steps will be renumbered 1-12.
 This is to help address that our wage scales to the marketplace to provide future earnings potential to the staff.

-Grants and Loans to Others this represents the total funds available to lend as we want to appropriate all available loan Revolving Loan funds for lending \$1,615,471.
+Grants and Loans to Others this represents the total funds available to lend as we want to appropriate all available loan Revolving Loan funds for lending \$2,011,697.